 - Beer or wine

-Oh, and we all know cheese comes with its’ own smelly odors.
+We all know cheese comes with its’ own smelly odors.
 That cheesy smell comes from the broken down protein, also called rind, that releases stinky gases.

 How to stop odors before they start

 The best way to eliminate odors is to prevent those nasty smells before they have a chance to permeate the plastic lining in your cooler.

 I highly recommend lining your cooler with a unscented plastic bag prior to dumping your ice in or putting in your beverages or food.
 Even if your food is in airtight containers, they can still leak a little odor if they come open.

-For example, before storing foods in my plastic food storage containers, I will pour them into a plastic disposable zipper bag, seal and then place the bag of contents into my container.
+Another suggestion is before storing foods in storage containers, I pour them into a plastic disposable zipper bag, seal and then place the bag of contents into my container.

 How to Clean and Deodorize Your Cooler or Ice Chest